ashbyj/PersonalHabitSystem/README.md

-# Discipline Compliance Score (DCS)
+# Personal Habit System

-**A longitudinal scoring & analytics data product — self-architected capture, a 15-table relational model, and a versioned, deterministic scoring engine over first-party time-series data.**
+**A longitudinal scoring & analytics data project for self-assessment.
+Uses a relational db, and a versioned, deterministic scoring engine over first-party time-series data.**

-DCS turns a daily self-assessment across four domains into a reproducible composite score (0–20).
-It's a personal project, but the engineering is the point: a hand-designed SQLAlchemy schema with Alembic migrations, an applicability engine that decides what's expected each day, and metric definitions that are **versioned** so historical results stay comparable when the rules change — every score reproduces deterministically from its inputs and the rule version in force.
+PHS turns a daily self-assessment across four domains into a reproducible composite score (0–20).
+It's a personal project, but the engineering is the point: a hand-designed SQLAlchemy schema with Alembic migrations, an applicability engine that decides what's expected each day, and metric definitions that are **versioned** so historical results stay comparable when the rules change.
+Each score reproduces deterministically from its inputs and the rule version in force.

 > This repository documents the **system** — schema, scoring logic, and API.
-It contains no personal daily records; tracked items are described at the category level, and a separate trading module is intentionally out of scope.
+It contains no personal daily records.
+The tracked items are described at the category level.

 ---